WorkingCodePod/workingcode/src/episodes/006-hopes-for-2021.md

 ---
-title: '006: Hopes for 2021'
+title: "006: Hopes for 2021"
 description: Whether it's taking control of our finances, finding ways to be more active, building up our personal brand, or becoming the blacksmiths that we always knew we could be, the crew shares their personal and professional / technical goals for this burgeoning new year.
 date: 2021-01-20
 ---

-<script async defer onload="redcircleIframe();" src="https://api.podcache.net/embedded-player/sh/30227421-bc27-45c2-bfb4-861def7dd4cc/ep/f24dc2c6-5952-4438-b4f6-53bf59783ae0"></script><div class="redcirclePlayer-f24dc2c6-5952-4438-b4f6-53bf59783ae0"></div>
+<iframe allow="autoplay *; encrypted-media *; fullscreen *" frameborder="0" height="175" style="width:100%;max-width:900px;overflow:hidden;background:transparent;" sandbox="allow-forms allow-popups allow-same-origin allow-scripts allow-storage-access-by-user-activation allow-top-navigation-by-user-activation" src="https://embed.podcasts.apple.com/us/podcast/006-hopes-for-2021/id1544142288?i=1000505914585"></iframe>

 Oxford Dictionary included **"doomscrolling"** in their "word of the year" report for 2020; we're all feeling pandemic fatigue; many people still believe in wide-spread election fraud; the Georgia senate race was a nail-biter; and - oh yeah - we recorded this show the day after the [storming of the United States capitol building](https://en.wikipedia.org/wiki/2021_storming_of_the_United_States_Capitol).

 It's all been more-than-a-bit surreal.

 But, in the face of such physically and emotionally trying times, we look forward to a new year of possibility.
-Whether it's taking control of our finances, finding ways to be more active, building up our personal brand, or becoming the blacksmiths that we always knew we could be, the crew shares their *personal* and *professional / technical* goals for this burgeoning new year.
+Whether it's taking control of our finances, finding ways to be more active, building up our personal brand, or becoming the blacksmiths that we always knew we could be, the crew shares their _personal_ and _professional / technical_ goals for this burgeoning new year.
 As the Phoenix rose from the ashes, so too - we hope - 2021 will rise from the smoldering dumpster fire of 2020.

 We'd also like to give a huge shout-out and thank you to **[Monte Chan](https://www.linkedin.com/in/montechan/)** for being our first [Patreon supporter](https://www.patreon.com/workingcodepod)!
 You are a beautiful, beautiful person; and we hope to make you proud!

 ## Your hosts

 - Adam Tuttle -- [Twitter](https://twitter.com/adamtuttle), [Website](https://adamtuttle.codes)
 - Ben Nadel -- [Twitter](https://twitter.com/bennadel), [Website](https://www.bennadel.com/)
 - Carol Hamilton -- [Twitter](https://twitter.com/k_Roll242)